PubInv/general-purpose-alarm-device/Hardware/Documentation/ManufacturingUnitTestTroubleshooting.md

 ## Manufacturing test procedure for every unit

 ### Assembly Notes
-Assumed that the assembly has the SMT components placed by the board manufacturier.
-Only through hole or other non SMT compoonents are then placed by hand.
+Assumed that the assembly has the SMT components placed by the board manufacturer.
+Only through hole or other non SMT components are then placed by hand.

 The 16 pin header is fit and soldered on to the LCD sub module.
 Then the pins are placed through the GPAD PCB.
-Nylon spacers are placed at the four courners of the LCD sub module.
-Screws with nuts go through both boards and are torquted to **???4???** Inch-Pounds.
+Nylon spacers are placed at the four corners of the LCD sub module.
+Screws with nuts go through both boards and are torqued to **???4???** Inch-Pounds.

-**NOTE** on the Version 1 PCB, the cathod flat marking on J105 is backwards.
+**NOTE** on the Version 1 PCB, the cathode flat marking on J105 is backwards.
 Place the RED LED in so that the flat cathode side is "in board".

 Solder the through hole LEDs at locations D201-D205 and D105 with a **TBD** spacer, holding them up from the PCB by TBD inches.